wireservice/agate/docs/tutorial.rst

 Question: **Which five counties acquired the most items?**

 This question can't be answered by operating on a single column.
-What we need is the equivalent of SQL's ``GROUP BY``. journalism supports a full set of SQL-like operations on tables.
+What we need is the equivalent of SQL's ``GROUP BY``. agate supports a full set of SQL-like operations on tables.
 Unlike SQL, we'll break grouping and aggregation into two distinct steps.

 .. code-block:: python